What the T.M. Landry Prep scandal reveals about race, stereotypes and inequality in American education

 “He seems to have coerced and staged a play that he knew would work for his audiences,” said Charles, who learned of the issues at T.M.
 Landry through the Times investigation.
 “That it did says something, just not the things that I think bigots who may want to read into this situation will leap to.”

-With Harvard University and other schools under fire or facing litigation related to their efforts to admit a diverse student body, Charles said the Landry story produced the same feeling she gets in the first moments after news of a mass shooting breaks.
+With Harvard and other colleges and universities under fire or facing litigation over their efforts to admit a diverse student body, Charles said the Landry story produced the same feeling she gets in the first moments after news of a mass shooting breaks.
 There’s dual concern about the injured and dead as well as how all people of color will be described, or treated with added suspicion, if the person responsible is not white.

 One major flaw in that logic is that all of the colleges that admitted T.M.
 Landry students can argue they did not lower their standards to do so.
 Their admissions decisions were based on doctored but stellar transcripts.